 The Church of São Domingos is a Gothic church built in the 13th century.
 It was one of the buildings most damaged by the 1755 earthquake and was rebuilt in the 19th century.

-Here you won’t find the traditional gold carvings, but traces of the fire that took place there in 1959.
+Here you won’t find the traditional gold carvings, but traces of the fire that happened there in 1959.
 It’s this beauty – different – that makes it one of our favorites.

 Address: Largo de São Domingos (Rossio)